 - and along/simultaneously are paid in cash, cheque, promissory note, other similar means, e.g. meal ticket.

 Direct bank account transfers are exempt from registration of sales.

 Entrepreneurs will get involved in registration of sales as follows:

-- 1st December 2016 (first phase) - accommodation and food services,
+- First phase (1st December 2016) - accommodation and food services,

-- 1st March 2018 (third phase) - other professions, except those in the 4th phase, such as freelance professionals, transport, agriculture,
+- Third phase (start of this phase has been postponed)* - other professions, except those in the 4th phase, such as freelance professionals, transport, agriculture,

 How does the registration of sales work?

 - Entrepreneur sends XML data message about the transaction to Financial Authority.